 Mini-courses are the most common style of online course available.
-Bloggers make mini-courses to gather subscriptions to their mailing list.
+Bloggers make mini-courses to gather subscriptions to their mailing lists.
 If you’ve never created a course before, this is the easiest way to start.
-The idea with a mini-course is to teach something fast and to the point.
+The idea of a mini-course is to teach something fast and to the point.
 These aren’t usually very expensive but if you sell hundreds of them you can make a nice amount of money.

 Create the Content for your Online Courses

 The style of content for your course should be an even mix of written and visual content.
 If you plan to create a video for each lesson, accompany it with a downloadable PDF.
 If it’s a tutorial for a design platform, offer the student example files to work with.

 1. Start With an Outline

 The first step to creating the course content is to put together an outline.
 Line up each lesson or installment with what will be included in it.
 Calculate that each lesson should take about the same time to complete so that the course is balanced and easy to follow.
 Don’t forget to add an introduction where you present yourself and explain what will be included in the course.

 2. Put Together The Material

 When creating the content, you might find that you already have a lot of the content you need inside your blog or previously published ebooks and PDFs.
 With some rewriting and new visuals, it can save you lots of time.
 If you are creating videos for your course, make sure to use the same setup or style of filming for all the videos.
 Don’t change the camera angle drastically from one video to another.
 Stay consistent.